DaNik516/nixOS/README.md

 **Replace `<hostname>` with the hostname defined in `flake.nix`.**

-- Remember that the hostanme in `flake.nix` hosts sections and the actual directory name inside the parent `hosts` directory should match
+- Remember that the hostname in `flake.nix` hosts sections and the actual directory name inside the parent `hosts` directory should match
 - Additionally in the second step the version in which the command is run should match the home-manager version defined in `flake.nix`

 ```bash